 © 2005 Gurneet Kaur Virdi, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5653317~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5653317~S5

-Virdi, Gurneet Kaur, "Managing product families: conceptual and structural architecture reusability/commonality and resource change" (2005).
+Virdi, Gurneet Kaur, "Managing product families: Conceptual and structural architecture reusability/commonality and resource change implications" (2005).
 Masters Theses.
 5844.

 Share My Thesis If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.